haynaou/coscheck/coscheck-ocr/README.md

 # coscheck-ocr
-Backend server that performs the OCR on the image passed-in as a POST request.
+Backend server that performs the OCR using [tesseract](https://github.com/tesseract-ocr/tesseract) on the image passed-in as a POST request.

 ## Requirements
 - [nodejs](https://nodejs.org/en/)